Reinforcement Learning with Generalizable Gaussian Splatting: Method

 This section introduces the pretrained 3D Gaussian encoder.
 Given $N$ images to describe a scene $\{I_n \in R^{H\times W\times 3}\}_1^N$ and their corresponding camera parameters $\{C_n=\{K_n, P_n\}\}_1^N$, we aim to reconstruct the 3D Gaussian representation conditioned by the given images, and the reconstructed Gaussian cloud can be accessed to render novel images with arbitrary viewpoints.
 We divide this image-conditioned Gaussian encoder into three main components: a depth estimator module, a Gaussian regressor module, and a Gaussian refinement module.
 In the training paradigm, when an image is randomly selected from the dataset (marked as $I_t$), we intentionally select the two closest nearby images of it ($I_{s1}$ and $I_{s2}$).
 Then the two source views synthesize the target view used to optimize all networks via the difference with the $I_t$, which can be described as follows:

-where $\mathcal{R}$ denotes the rendering function of 3DGS, $\mathcal{G}$ refers to the 3D Gaussian encoder. $K_t, P_t$ are the camera intrinsic and pose of target view $t$, and $I_t{'}$ is the predicted target view via 3DGS.
-In the depth estimation module, we predict the absolute depth value for each pixel to transform 2D image grid into 3D coordinate space.
+where $\mathcal{R}$ denotes the rendering function of 3DGS, which is inspired by the original \cite{zheng2024gps}, $\mathcal{G}$ refers to the 3D Gaussian encoder. $K_t, P_t$ are the camera intrinsic and pose of target view $t$, and $I_t{'}$ is the predicted target view via 3DGS.
+In the depth estimation module, we predict the absolute depth value for each pixel to transform a 2D image grid into a 3D coordinate space.
 The 3D coordinate of each point is regarded as the $\mu$ in the Gaussian properties.
 Then the Gaussian regressor predicts the rest of the Gaussian properties in a pixel-wise manner, which are transformed to 3D space accompanied by the depth value.
 Last, to improve the consistency of features, we define the Gaussian refinement operation to smooth the features in 3D space.

 \textbf{Depth Estimation}.
 Estimating the depth map is crucial to bridge 2D images and 3D Gaussians.
 It is noted that the input of this module is a pair of stereo images.
 Therefore, depth prediction is equivalent to disparity prediction, and any alternative depth estimation theories can be adapted to this step.
 First, the two source views are fed to two extractors to extract semantic features.